The Ascent of Rum Doodle: As inspiration

 A bar and restaurant in Kathmandu, called Rum Doodle and decorated with pictures from the book, has become a popular staging point for expeditions to Mount Everest, and which gives free dinners to those who successfully climb it.
 There is a popular B&B in Windermere, Cumbria, named after the book, with each room named after one of the characters.

 A small mountain in the Masson Range in Antarctica, near Mawson Station, bears the official name Rumdoodle Peak inspired by this book.
 A mountainous point in Aoraki / Mount Cook National Park in New Zealand is known as Rumdoodle.
 The northeast ridge of Pikes Peak, in Colorado, United States, has been unofficially nicknamed Rumdoodle Ridge by local climbers.
-There is a hidden couloir in the Vanoise National Park in the French Alps, also unofficially known as the Rum Doodle, and named by one of the first to discover and ski down it, Will Eaton.
+There is a hidden couloir in the Vanoise National Park in the French Alps, also unofficially known as the Rum Doodle, and named by one of the firsts to discover and ski down it, Will Eaton.
 It is so called as it took a long time to find the entrance, and skiing down it wasn't without complications.

 The number "153" that appears numerous times in the book is the number of the house on Borough Road, Middlesbrough where the Bowman family moved shortly after Bowman's birth in 1911.